Bob Spiers

-Robert Alexander Spiers (27 September 1945 – 8 December 2008) was a Scottish television comedy director and producer.
-He worked on many sitcoms and won two British Academy Television Awards for Fawlty Towers and Absolutely Fabulous.
-He also directed the film Spice World (1997).
+Robert Alexander Spiers (27 September 1945 – 8 December 2008) was a Scottish television director and producer.
+He worked on many sitcoms, including Dad's Army and Are You Being Served?, and won two British Academy Television Awards for Fawlty Towers and Absolutely Fabulous.
+Spiers also directed the films That Darn Cat and Spice World (both 1997), and Kevin of the North (2001).

-Biography
+Life and career

 Born in Glasgow, Scotland, he attended Southgate College in the 1960s.
 "Jock", as he was affectionately known at the time, organised several student trips from the college to mainland Europe, including Brussels and Cologne, during this period.
 He was also already an accomplished tennis player, having achieved a very high national standard during the time he lived in Scotland.

 Spiers joined the staff of the BBC in 1970, working as an assistant floor manager and later a production assistant, before eventually working his way up to become a director and producer.
 As a director he worked on several high-profile programmes, such as Dad's Army, Are You Being Served? (also producing) and It Ain't Half Hot Mum, all sitcoms, a genre with which he became particularly associated.
 During the 1970s he met his wife, Annie.

 It was because of his talent for directing comedy that he was chosen to handle the second series of Fawlty Towers in 1979, which already had an enormous reputation on the basis of its initial six episodes in 1975, and it won him his first BAFTA award.
 Spiers subsequently provided a commentary for all the episodes he directed of Fawlty Towers when the series was released on DVD.
 Shortly after he directed the series and the unbroadcast pilot of Not the Nine O'Clock News, Spiers left the staff of the BBC to work as a freelance director.